-The term ethical fashion is subjective and influenced by ones values.
-It is up to each of us to contemplate what our values are and how these shape our ethical concerns in relation to fashion.
+The term ethical fashion is subjective and is influenced by one’s values.
+It is up to each of us to determine our ethical concerns in relation to fashion.
 What am I comfortable supporting?
 How can I establish a healthier relationship with my clothes?
 In what ways can I help improve the current fashion system?

 Many Peaks Assembly is founded on the principle of buying less and buying better.
-For each of us as individuals to research and consider every single item purchased before supporting any industry in the production of 'things'.
-For this reason, every level of research, development and construction is carried out using the highest quality materials, construction and minimal waste.
+For this reason, each level of research, development and construction is carried out using the highest quality materials and construction, ensuring minimal waste.

 MANY PEAKS ASSEMBLY